ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/modular_code.md

 Perhaps you want to use classes to read and write data - this might require several different classes, with read and write methods for different file formats.
 For example, one class could deal with storing data in a database, and another could store data in local .csv files instead.
 In your code, you could switch which class is provided to downstream functions.
 Your functions don’t need to know if they are reading or writing from databases or .csv files, however, they do require the read and write methods of the class to work in a standard way.
 An interface would help to define the standard for interacting with this group of classes.

 In Python, the abc module allows you to define ‘abstract’ base classes and methods to enforce that your classes provide the required methods [3].
 When a subclass does not implement the required abstract methods, instances of the class cannot be created.
 These abstract base classes achieve the same as interfaces in other object-based languages.
-We can illustrate this concept in the following example:
+This concept is illustrated in the following example:

 ```python